rtfpessoa/diff2html/CONTRIBUTING.md

 * Before sending a pull request make sure your code is tested.

-* Before sending a pull request for a feature, be sure to run tests with `npm test`.
+* Before sending a pull request for a feature, be sure to run tests with `yarn test`.

-* Use the same coding style as the rest of the codebase, most of the check can be performed with `npm run style`.
+* Use the same coding style as the rest of the codebase, most of the check can be performed with `yarn run lint`.

 * Use `git rebase` (not `git merge`) to sync your work from time to time with the master branch.